coreos/ignition/docs/configuration-v3_1.md

         * **_value_** (string): the header contents.
       * **_verification_** (object): options related to the verification of the fragment.
         * **_hash_** (string): the hash of the fragment, in the form `<type>-<value>` where type is either `sha512` or `sha256`.
 If `compression` is specified, the hash describes the decompressed fragment.
     * **_mode_** (integer): the file's permission mode.
 Note that the mode must be properly specified as a **decimal** value (i.e. 0644 -> 420).
 Setuid/setgid/sticky bits are not supported.
-If not specified, the permission mode for files defaults to 0644 or the existing file's permissions if `overwrite` is false, `contents.source` is unspecified, and a file already exists at the path.
+If not specified, the permission mode for files defaults to 0644 or the existing file's permissions if `overwrite` is false, `contents` is unspecified, and a file already exists at the path.
     * **_user_** (object): specifies the file's owner.
       * **_id_** (integer): the user ID of the owner.
       * **_name_** (string): the user name of the owner.